English Channel

 http://www.sttammanyfarm.com/braceyhistory.html

 In the sixteenth century around 1525, a man by the name of Edmund Brassey had two children in the Buckley house by the name of Thomas and Edmund Brassey.
 They moved from Normandy, France to London, England.
 Like all other families, they kept a particular name in the family.
 Such names as Edmund, William, Thomas, and John shall be prevalent in this family history.
-They became wealthy linen merchants will living in England.
+They became wealthy linen merchants while living in England.
 They continue to raise families who began to spread all over Great Britain.
 Some moved a place called Cheshire named after the France town of the same but putting an "L" in the name for distinction.

 In the Back church of the Register Dionis was born Edmond Braccye (page 80), Thomas Brassye (page 80), Izack Brassye (page 83) and the marriage of Thomas Brasseye to Anne Ober between 1553-54 (London Marriage License).

+Edmund Brassey was survived by a son, Edmund Bressey, who in approved manner became the head of the New County Family.
+They became the families of Maulden and Wooten in Bedford shire, England.
 The other two children of Edmund Brassey moved to the Americas during the Puritan movement.
 John and Thomas (born in 1550 in Franconcomptrell, England) changed their name to fit the new life in the Americas.
 Thomas changed his name to Brace and John changed his name to Bracey.
 The history of the Bracey family began to show up in the records of many cities and town in the northeastern section of America.
 They were mostly in New York and Connecticut.

 Thomas Bracey was born in 1550.
 He married "Goodwife" Bracey and they had seven children (all children were born in Iron Acton, Gloucestershire, England):